andalanaldi/week-3-andalanaldi/README.md

 ![Google Lighthouse Result](hamster for better google lighthouse performance.JPG) (hamster for better google lighthouse performance 2.JPG)

-Because the screenshots could not be loades.
+Because the screenshots could not be loaded.
 Author will mention each of scores here:

-Accessibility : 100
+Accessibility : 100;
-Best Practices : 92
+Best Practices : 92;
-SEO : 90
+SEO : 90;
-Performance : 98
+Performance : 98;